Projects About

 Phase 5.1 · Building the product system

-MealClub was built as a connected product system, combining interface design, front-end structure and organised data logic.
+I built MealClub as a connected product system, combining interface design, front-end structure and organised data logic.

 • php · Programming language.